-It follows that there cannot be a soul, but only the sequence of one moment giving rise to the next, constituting appearances with characteristic possibilities (human, for example, as oppose to animal, through the skandhas, aggregations).
+It follows that there cannot be a soul, but only the sequence of one moment giving rise to the next, constituting appearances with characteristic possibilities (human, for example, as opposed to animal, through the skandhas, aggregations).
 The no-soul doctrine is referred to as anatman.
-It follows equally as well that there can be no eternal God, independent of the cosmos, who creates
+It follows equally that there can be no eternal God, independent of the cosmos, which creates it.

-Buddhism, known as The Way, is not a religion in the Western meaning, but was the teaching of Siddartha Gautama of the Sakya clan, commonly known as Buddha or the Buddha.
-Adherents of this Buddhist way generally refer to it as Saddharma (roughly, the True Law); members of the southern schools (Hinayana or Theravada) using the Pali term, Buddhism Dhamma (That Which Upholds).
+Buddhism, known as “The Way”, is not a religion in the classic Western sense.
+It was the teachings of Siddartha Gautama of the Sakya clan, commonly known as Buddha or the Buddha.
+Adherents of this Buddhist way generally refer to it as Saddharma (roughly, the True Law) while members of the southern schools (Hinayana or Theravada) use the Pali term, Buddhism Dhamma (That Which Upholds).
 Siddartha Gautama set forth the essentials in his first sermons to his initial followers.
 The sermons contained the following teachings:

-The first is the habitual devotion to passions, the pleasures of sensual things, and a low, ignoble, and unprofitable way of seeking self-satisfaction; the second extreme is habitual devotion to self-mortification, which is painful, ignoble, and also unprofitable (here the Buddha is referring to a common Hindu practice as well as other rigorous practices of other religions,
+The first is the habitual devotion to passions or the pleasures of sensual things, and a low, ignoble, and unprofitable way of seeking self-satisfaction.
+The second extreme is habitual devotion to self-mortification (which is painful, ignoble, and also unprofitable).
+In this case, the Buddha is referring to a common Hindu practice as well as other rigorous practices of other religions.

-it might be added).
-Instead, the Buddha advocates a Middle Path he discovered himself, which opens eyes and bestows understanding, leading to peace, insight, higher wisdom, and above all, to nibbana.
+The Buddha advocates a Middle Path he discovered himself, which opens eyes and bestows understanding, leading to peace, insight, higher wisdom, and above all, to nibbana.

 Suffering is the central fact in living.
-The Noble Truth of suffering is that birth is attended with pain; decay is painful; disease is painful; death is painful.
-Union with unpleasantness is painful; painful is separation with the pleasant; any unsatisfied craving is also painful.
+The noble truth of suffering is that; birth is attended with pain; decay is painful; disease is painful; death is painful.
+Union with unpleasantness is painful; painful is separation with the pleasant.
+Any unsatisfied craving is also painful.
 In brief, the five Aggregates of Attachment are painful.